TGA-Stock/Hardware-Store-Inventory-App/hardware_inventory_app.md

 ---

 ## 3 Building a stock inventory application

-**Important Note:** It is good practice to save your application frequently.

 These are the steps you will take to create your application:
 - Create and configure a domain model (Data Structure).